-If you’re concerned about eating healthy and keeping fat content low, pork tenderloin is a great choice.
+If you’re concerned about eating healthy, pork tenderloin is a great choice.
 It’s got about the same fat content as a boneless, skinless chicken breast.
-The “other white meat” website notes that today’s common cuts of pork are 16% leaner and have 27% less saturated fat as compared to 1991.
+Today’s common cuts of pork are 16% leaner and have 27% less saturated fat as compared to 1991.

 Good pork tenderloins will weigh between 3/4 of a pound and about 1 1/2 pounds.
 You can find larger ones in the warehouse stores, but they are not the best choice in my opinion.
 It’s worth seeking out a butcher or better grocery store meat counter that offers the smaller tenderloins.
 Sometimes I can find organic pork tenderloin at Whole Foods and its the best.

 For quantity figure about 6-8 ounces per person in terms of raw weight.
 You’ll often find two tenderloins packaged together.
 This works well if you are cooking for four people or enjoy leftovers.
-Thinly sliced pork tenderloin makes a great sandwich the next day.
+Thinly sliced pork tenderloin makes a great sandwich the next day or chop for tacos.

-In terms of cooking technique, I coat the tenderloin with salt, pepper and Penzeys granulated garlic, rub with a little olive oil, sear in a hot sauté pan, then finish in a 425 oven for 6-8 minutes or until it reaches 140-145 degrees.
-Test the internal temperature with a digital thermometer (like a Thermapen).
-The temperature will rise a few more degrees after the meat is pulled from the oven as it is resting.
+Coat the tenderloin with salt, pepper and granulated garlic, rub with a little olive oil, sear in a hot sauté pan, then finish in a 425 oven for 6-8 minutes or until it reaches 140° F. Test the internal temperature with a digital thermometer.
+The temperature will rise to 145° F as it is resting.
 That’s all it takes.
 Easy and fast.
 If you cover a rimmed baking sheet with foil, you don’t even have to wash the pan.

 To prepare the pork tenderloin for cooking trim the” silverskin” with a very sharp knife.
 This silvery-white tendon that sort of looks like packaging tape is tough connective tissue.
 Because it doesn’t melt away during cooking it must be removed as it will cause your meat to curl up, and it’s not pleasant to eat.